Unturned3/Microdot/wiki/1_intro/3_bootProcess.md

 5. The user can now interact with the system.

 On a conventional PC, this bootup process typically takes around 20 seconds to a minute.
-On the other hand, Microdot Linux can boot up within half a second, because its components are highly optimized for both speed and size.
-Since the system only has a handful of programs, it uses suprisingly little memory, and can boot with just 40MB of RAM.
+On the other hand, Microdot Linux can boot up within a second, because its components are highly optimized for both speed and size.
+Since the system only has a handful of programs, it uses suprisingly little memory, and can boot with as little as 32MB of RAM.